ichimei/dlcot/README.md

 If the program encounters a checkpoint which has the best mIoU in all the experiments, the filename and mIoU value will be included in `run/best_ever.txt`.

+**Important note:** you should set `PYTHONPATH` to the *parent* directory of this repository before running this.
+This is because the whole `dlcot` repository is as a submodule of a larger robot project, and we use `dlcot.xxx` in all the files when importing other files in the same repo.
+In fact, the original author does not do this, and we add the `dlcot.` in all the files manually.
+The original version does not require setting `PYTHONPATH`.

+We have already done this for you in `train.sh`.
+You may also set the `PYTHONPATH` in `~/.bashrc` if you like.

 ## Test the model

 After training, you can pick one of the `.pth` files for testing.
 For a model file (i.e. checkpoint file) `my.pth`, an input `input.jpg` results in an output `output.png`.
 ```sh
 python test.py --in-path input.jpg --out-path output.png --model my.pth --gpu 0
 ```
-Note that you may only use one GPU because we have tested that it would be slower in a multi-GPU design.
 To understand the options, see the help.
 ```sh
 python test.py -h
 ```
+Note that you may only use one GPU because we have tested that it would be slower in a multi-GPU design.
+In addition, also mind the `PYTHONPATH` here.

 ## Use `test.py` as a module